 3.2 Financial Sustainability Reports

 Each proposal must be accompanied by a financial sustainability report prepared by and signed by the Deputy Vice-Chancellor (Operations) and Registrar.

-This report should advise how the recommended level of expenditure compares with any provision made for the proposal in the University’s capital budget for the current year, and the most recent revision of the Capital Plan and Financial Projections.
-If the proposal is recommended at a materially higher level of expenditure than provided for in the Capital Plan and Financial Projections, then the report should outline the impact of the proposal on the University’s financial position and the University’s capacity to fund the proposal.The financial sustainability report should also indicate whether or not there have been any changes in circumstances, since the last revision of the Capital Plan and Financial Projections, which have had or are expected to have a material adverse impact on the University’s financial position.
+This report should advise how the recommended level of expenditure compares with any provision made for the proposal in the University’s capital budget for the current year, and the most recent revision of the Long-term Academic & Capital Plan (LTACP).
+If the proposal is recommended at a materially higher level of expenditure than provided for in the LTACP, then the report should outline the impact of the proposal on the University’s financial position and the University’s capacity to fund the proposal.The financial sustainability report should also indicate whether or not there have been any changes in circumstances, since the last revision of the LTACP, which have had or are expected to have a material adverse impact on the University’s financial position.
 Where this is the case, the report should include an interim update of the University's projected debt profile demonstrating:

 - the actual or expected impact of the change(s) in circumstances, and